truth table: test_truth_table_tests

 • I add another if statement

-• I add a function for it with a return statement to see the difference between the input and what the test expects
+• I add a function for it with a return statement to see the difference between the input and what the assertion expects

 AssertionError: (True, True)